stevenli39/Java-NBA-Bet-Simulator2/README.md

 - Those who seek a practice platform to test their wages in a risk free environment will find this application helpful.
 - As an avid basketball fan and an individual who likes to go against the odds, this project provides the ability challenge myself by challenging conventional projects while bringing a passion project to life.

+## **User Story**

+- As a user, I want to add a match score onto a list of historic past matches to use in consideration when placing a bet.
+- As a user, I want to see the results of my wagers and the game stats.
+- As a user, I want to be able to see the amount of earnings or losses depending on my wager.
+- As a user, I want to see the possible match pairings that are available for wager.